 The Associated Posts Widget displays the associated posts of the current page.
 Please type in a widget title and select the template the widget should use.

-- Go to your WordPress Dashboard and login.
+- Go to your WordPress Dashboard and log in with an administrator account.

-- Deactivate all other versions of the plugin.
-(Especially deactivate the Lite version if you want to install the Pro version.)
+- Please deactivate all other versions of the plugin.
+Especially deactivate the Lite version if you want to install the Pro version.
+Your already created data will not get lost when you deactivate the plugin!

-- Upload the downloaded .zip file of the plugin.
+- Then please upload the before downloaded .zip file of this extension.

-- After the upload was successful activate the plugin.
+- When the upload was successful, WordPress will offer your to activate the plugin.

 - Setup the interfaces and post types you want to use.